 The Right Winter Boots are Just as Important

 You do not want to go hiking unless you have insulated, waterproof boots with good tread.
 But good boots are not enough when the trail is packed snow or icy.
 That’s where traction devices come into play.
-And no matter what kind of traction device you choose between microspikes vs crampons, you need the ankle support on snow and ice that hiking boots provide.
+And no matter what kind of traction device you choose, you need the ankle support on snow and ice that hiking boots provide.

 Traction Devices on Trail Runners

-Can you wear trail crampons or microspikes on trail running shoes?
+Can you wear traction devices on trail running shoes?
 Of course, you can because the stretchy frame will fit just like it does on a pair of boots.

 The bigger question is, should you?
-I’ve been known to wear microspikes over my runners to walk the dog or get the mail.
+I’ve been known to wear ice cleats over my runners to walk the dog or get the mail.
 But when it comes to being on unknown slippery surfaces like you will find hiking you should consider if you need ankle support.

-While crampons and microspikes are for getting more traction on icy or snow-packed terrain, snowshoes serve a different function.
+Snowshoes serve a wholly different function than any of these spikes, cleats and other traction devices.
 Snowshoes let you walk on top of powdery or deep snow.
 If you’ve ever sunk knee-deep (or worse, waist deep) into the snow you know how hard it is to keep moving forward.
 Snowshoes disperse your weight over a larger surface so you can stay on top.

 - Crampons are for more aggressive traction on more demanding and icier hiking terrain.
 They can be uncomfortable for hiking if you don’t need that extra support.

-- Microspikes provide support and grip in more common hiking environments where the terrain is moderate or flat.
-Microspikes are also easier for beginning winter hikers to get comfortable with on the trail.
-The only downside is that microspikes don’t have enough extra traction for when the trail is steep and you need to climb.
+- Compact traction devices provide support and grip in more common hiking environments where the terrain is moderate or flat.
+They are also easier for beginning winter hikers to get comfortable with on the trail.
+The only downside is that these smaller spikes don’t have enough extra traction for when the trail is steep and you need to climb.

 Our Final Recommendation